 How it works:

 When electing a single candidate — such as a race for Governor or a United States Representative — all first choices are tallied.
-If a candidate wins a majority among the first-choice votes, that candidate is the winner.
+If a candidate wins more than 50% of first-choice votes, that candidate is the winner.
 If not, the candidate with the fewest first-choice votes is eliminated.
-The second choices from those ballots are then added to the remaining candidates.
-This process continues until one candidate receives a majority of the final votes.
+Then all voters have their highest available choice counted.
+This process continues until one candidate receives more than 50% of the vote, or, until all rounds have been counted.

 CHECK OUT THIS EXPLANATORY VIDEO: